 Spend a few days this October at Content Marketing World where the theme is all about breaking rules.
 Register today for the best rates.

 By Robert Rose

-Robert Rose is the Founder and Chief Strategy Officer of The Content Advisory – the education and advisory group of The Content Marketing Institute.
-As a strategist, Robert has worked with more than 500 companies including global brands such as Capital One, Dell, Ernst & Young, Hewlett Packard, and The Bill & Melinda Gates Foundation.
-Robert is the author of three books.
-His latest, Killing Marketing, with co-author Joe Pulizzi has just been released.
-His last book, Experiences: The 7th Era of Marketing, was called a “treatise, and a call to arms for marketers to lead business innovation in the 21st century.”
-You can hear Robert on his weekly podcast with co-host Joe Pulizzi, “This Old Marketing”.
-Robert is also an early-stage investor and advisor to a number of technology startups, serving on the advisory boards for a number of companies, such as Akoonu, DivvyHQ and Tint.
+Robert is the founder and chief strategy officer of The Content Advisory, the education and consulting group for The Content Marketing Institute.
+Robert has worked with more than 500 companies, including 15 of the Fortune 100.
+He’s provided content marketing and strategy advice for global brands such as Capital One, NASA, Dell, McCormick Spices, Hewlett Packard, Microsoft, and The Bill & Melinda Gates Foundation.
+Robert’s third book – Killing Marketing, with co-author Joe Pulizzi has been called the “book that rewrites the rules of marketing.”
+His second book – Experiences: The Seventh Era of Marketing is a top seller and has been called a “treatise, and a call to arms for marketers to lead business innovation in the 21st century.”
+Robert’s first book, Managing Content Marketing, spent two weeks as a top 10 marketing book on Amazon.com and is generally considered to be the “owners manual” of the content marketing process.
+You can catch up with Robert on his popular podcast – The Weekly Wrap.
 Follow him on Twitter @Robert_Rose.